-The Statement of Changes in Fiduciary Net Position presents the effect of pension fund transactions that occurred during the fiscal year.
-On the statement, additions to the Plan minus deductions from the plan equal net increase or decrease in Fiduciary Net Position.
+The statement of changes in fiduciary net position presents the effect of pension Plan transactions that occurred during the fiscal year.
+On the statement, additions to the Plan minus deductions from the Plan equal net increase or decrease in fiduciary net position.